 Knowing where to start can be difficult.
-Therefore, it is a good idea to look at the planning your career section of the Careers Service website https://www.strath.ac.uk/professionalservices/careers/ you can revisit this throughout your time at university as your ideas change and evolve.
+Therefore, it is a good idea to look at the planning your career section of the Careers and Employability Service website you can revisit this throughout your time at university as your ideas change and evolve.

-To view the vacancies for part time, internships and graduate jobs register at https://www.strath.ac.uk/professionalservices/careers/look/ - you can even set up job alerts so that we tell you when jobs are added.
+To view the vacancies for part time, internships and graduate jobs register at MyCareerHub Strathclyde - you can even set up job alerts so that we tell you when jobs are added.

 Surveys have shown that Strathclyde University's graduates are more likely than most graduates from elsewhere to find a job quickly.
-Nevertheless the job situation remains difficult nationwide and it is important to think through what career you might follow well before you graduate.
+Nevertheless, the job situation remains difficult nationwide and it is important to think through what career you might follow well before you graduate.
 Apart from the benefits of being early in the race for the better jobs, the realism produced by knowing the job market usually helps motivate your study.